vestrel00/contacts-android/README.md

 **Note: This repo was open-sourced on October 4, 2021.
 It was private prior to that.**

+## Features

+> All features below are links to howto pages.
+Click on each of them to learn more!

 The core library supports;
 - All of the kinds of Data in the Contacts Provider;
   [address, email, event, group membership, IM, name, nickname, note, organization, phone, photo, relation, SIP address, and website](/howto/howto-learn-more-about-api-entities.md).